 Chicken Tractors and Livestock Integration

 Build loofah trellises over chicken run areas to provide natural shade while producing crops.
 Chickens benefit from cooler summer conditions, while their manure provides fertility for overhead vines.
+Learn more about animal integration in loofah systems.
 Position plantings so fruits hang outside the run area for clean harvesting.